MoAlyousef/zfltk/README.md

 ```
 Then you can run:
 ```
-$ zig build run
+zig build run
 ```

 ## Dependencies

-CMake (version > 3.15), Git and a C++11 compiler need to be installed and in your PATH for a crossplatform build from source.
+CMake (version > 3.15), Git and a C++11 compiler need to be installed and in your PATH for a crossplatform build of cfltk.

 - Windows: No dependencies.
 - MacOS: No dependencies.